apoorvadudani/Market-Basket-Analysis-Using-Supermarket-Retail-Data/README.md

 ## Visualization

-This command loads the arulesViz package, which is a tool that allows you to visualize the association rules you've found.

-plot(retail.rules)

 This line creates a basic plot (chart) of the association rules stored in retail.rules.
 The plot shows the rules according to their confidence (Y-axis) and support (X-axis), and it uses the darkness of points to indicate lift (how much more often the rule occurs than would be expected if the items were independent).

 ![image](https://github.com/apoorvadudani/Market-Basket-Analysis/assets/113878059/d249e012-da3b-406b-9018-377b1588d194)